 Visit a Hairdresser

-If none of these tips work for you, pay a visit to a hairdresser to wash your hair.
+If none of these tips work for you and you don’t know how to wash hair after eyebrow embroidery, pay a visit to a hairdresser to wash your hair.
 That way, you can just tilt your head backward while they are washing your hair in a basin and there’s no worry they will get your brows wet.

 Image source: Freepik